annasli378/MembraneThickness/README.md

 # Membrane Thickness Analysis
-This repository is a collection of functions designed to analyze membrane images, typically obtained from microscopy.
+This repository is a collection of functions designed to measure the thickness of the podocyte foot membrane based on experts masks.

 ## Main functions
 ### 1. Mask Smoothing